Kairotic/tanglebots/guide/guide.md

 programs up.
 There should be a cat in the window in the right, but lets try controlling a motor first.

+To enable the Explorer Hat part of Scratch, either use the example scratch script to work from, or make a variable called `AddOn` and set it to `ExplorerHAT` (see below on creating variables).

 ## Controlling a motor

 Motors are controlled using variables – you'll need to add a new